crittje-zerofifty/m-dep-unit/README.md

 Maven POM files can become complex and difficult to manage, especially when working with multiple team members on the same project.
 Without proper validation and enforcement of standards, POM files can quickly become messy and inconsistent, leading to dependency conflicts, versioning issues, and other problems that are difficult to debug.

-mDepUnit was created to address these challenges by providing a way to verify your POM agreements early in the development process (at compile time).
+mDepUnit was created to address these challenges by providing a way to verify your POM agreements early in the development process (at test time).
 By defining and enforcing rules for your POM files, you can ensure consistency across your projects and prevent common issues before they occur.

 ## Prerequisites